-At first, I was a bit nervous because A)I haven’t dove in at least 2 years (how you do clear the air again??)
+At first, I was a bit nervous because A)I haven’t dove in at least 2 years (how do you clear the air again??)
 B) As you can see from the pic above, coming off the dock into the tank that huge shadow is an enormous mantaray, one of a bunch that circle around the dock when you dive in.
 Sweet I know – but intimidatingly ginormous when you’re first entering the water C) Did I mention the huge 6-7+ feet sand sharks?
-D) How do I use my BC vest again, exactly?
+D) How to do a handstand with scuba gear, something everyone should try!

 Well there was no time to be nervous, really.
 And the staff at the Georgia Aquarium (Connie who is a dive master and did the education part beforehand, Jonathan who was my dive master on the actual dive, and Jennifer, one of many great volunteers, etc.) really explained everything thoroughly and make you feel really safe.

 Seeing people in the aquarium peering in at you was wild- we were part of the exhibit!
 My boyfriend is not a diver so he followed me around the tank on dry land and took these pics.

 Here’s one of the big guys!!
 What’s amazing is that the Georgia Aquarium does a tremendous amount of research on conservation and protecting the ocean and all its wildlife.
 Because their four whalesharks were imported from Taiwan, they have worked with the Taiwanese government to now ban hunting these gentle giants over there!
 To learn about how you can help support the Georgia Aquarium’s amazing and important efforts, click here.